Experts worry politics will guide voters' virus precautions - KVIA

 “People will be more comfortable if they see the advice is from public health officials,” said Neil Bradley, the U.S. Chamber of Commerce’s chief policy officer.

-“People will have to figure out who they trust,” said Lanhee Chen, a fellow who studies health care at the conservative Hoover Institute.

 Flesher reported from Traverse City, Michigan.
-AP reporter Andrew Seligman in Chicago also contributed.
+Associated Press writer Andrew Seligman in Chicago contributed to this report.